 Our first generation TIL manufacturing process was based on the NCI's original manufacturing and processing of TIL, which we modified so that it could be reproduced in a cGMP environment.
 This first-generation process expanded the number of TIL over a 5-to-6-week period and produced a non-cryopreserved product for administration to the patient.
 Our Gen 2 TIL manufacturing process, which was developed by our internal research and process development team, shortens the manufacturing process to 22 days while allowing for a cryopreserved product.
 The Gen 2 process is currently in use in almost all of our trials in which we manufacture TIL products, including lifileucel and LN-145.
 We have selected Gen 2 for product registration and ongoing and future TIL clinical development, although we continue to develop new TIL manufacturing processes.
-For example, at the SITC meeting in November 2021, we presented a poster on the expansion of TIL demonstrating the use of static bags for the clinical TIL manufacturing process than Gen 2.
+For example, at the SITC meeting in November 2021, we presented a poster on the expansion of TIL demonstrating the use of static bags for the clinical TIL manufacturing process.
+Furthermore, we have developed a third-generation manufacturing process, known as Gen 3 which has a shorter manufacturing process than Gen 2.
 We are testing Gen 3 in multiple clinical trials, as described elsewhere in this Annual Report on Form 10-K. We have also developed next generation manufacturing processes to genetically modify TIL using the TALEN technology licensed from Cellectis, including our lead preclinical program IOV-4001, as well as selections for TIL that are PD-1 positive, such as our product known as LN-145-S1.